Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/educates/workshop/content/07-profiles/index.md

 You can configure the *Trait* by clicking on the **"Configure carvel-package-installer.tanzu.vmware.com"** button.
 In this case the default value for the "ServiceAccountName" is fine.

-After clicking "next", you can select the required *Capabilities*, which is in our case just **container-app.tanzu.vmware.com**.
+After clicking "next", you can select the required *Capabilities*, which is in our case **container-app.tanzu.vmware.com**, and **package-management.tanzu.vmware.com**

 With another click on a "next" button, you should see the summary page, where you can finally create the Profile with a click on the "Create" button.